A state that chose football

 Kerala Debuting in WC ’26

-The boy with a Kerala origin is all set to play for Qatar in the 2026 World Cup.
+The boy of Kerala origin is all set to play for Qatar in the 2026 World Cup.
 Tahsin Mohammed Jamshid is named in the Qatar squad.

 THE BIG PICTURE